MihirJagtap/Join-Algorithms/README.md

-# CS 564 Project 3: Join Algorithms
+# CS 564: Join Algorithms

 The join is a fundamental operation in relational data processing that finds matching rows between two tables.
 In this project, you will implement, test, and benchmark a disk-based join algorithm.
 Your goal is to efficiently use memory and disk resources to return the answer to the following query.